Azure/azure-functions-openai-extension/samples/chat/README.md

         PostUserResponse: [POST] http://localhost:7071/api/chats/{chatId}
     ```

-    Note for running the post user response function provided in the sample, please specify a model name as a value for key `AZURE_DEPLOYMENT_NAME` in `local.settings.json`.
+    Note for running the post user response function provided in the sample, please specify a model name as a value for key `CHAT_MODEL_DEPLOYMENT_NAME` in `local.settings.json`.
 This value can be an Azure deployment name or a GPT model name.

     For example, if you were running the chat bot scenario using the Azure OpenAI, you would have created a deployment name here as specified in step #6 [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model).
 Here is an example of what this would look like: